 Installation

-Amber is a system of three applications:
+Amber is a system of several applications:

 • Amber server: Business layer over the database: users, groups, studies, forms, case records etc. are all defined in this application and their access require authentication and authorization.
 It is only accessible via an API.